Watching Squid Game on Netflix? Change this subtitle setting immediately

 What's the difference?

-English Closed Captions subtitles are specifically intended for people who are hearing impaired or deaf.
+English Closed Captions subtitles are specifically intended for those who are deaf and hard of hearing.
 "Captions not only display words as the textual equivalent of spoken dialogue or narration, but they also include speaker identification, sound effects, and music description," according to the National Association of the Deaf.

 Lost in translation: 'the character's purpose'